nzordilla/GCD-Final-Project-Verilog/README.md

 # FPGA-Greatest-Common-Denominator
 Verilog finite state machine computation of Euclid's Algorithm to derive the GCD of two 8-bit inputs.
 Constraints configured for simulation on Nexys A7-100T board.
+For an in depth overview of the project, please refer to the file GCD-Project-Deliverables.